wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 ### Enabling Function Calling

-If you’re familiar with [Azure OpenAI Function Calling](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling){:target="_blank"}, it requires defining a function schema for the LLM.
-Azure AI Agent Service supports this approach and also offers a more flexible option.
+If you’re familiar with [Azure OpenAI Function Calling](https://learn.microsoft.com/azure/ai-services/openai/how-to/function-calling){:target="_blank"}, you know it requires you to define a function schema for the LLM.

 === "Python"